suljov/ReconRunner/README.md

 ## **TODO/idéas**

-- fix the small bugg on "Fuzzing"
+- Fix the small bugg on "Fuzzing"

 ## **Requirement**